BrewBlox/brewblox-documentation/docs/user/wireguard.md

 You can find a more in-depth explanation [here](https://ssd.eff.org/en/module/deep-dive-end-end-encryption-how-do-public-key-encryption-systems-work).

+## Alternative: WG-Easy

+We can install Wireguard on the Pi itself, or run it in a Docker container, using [WG-Easy](https://github.com/WeeJeWel/wg-easy).
+There are pros and cons to this approach.

+Pro:

+- Easy to install.
+- Easy to remove: stop the container, and it's gone.
+- No manual editing of configuration files.
+- GUI based configuration for new clients.

+Con:

+- More system overhead.
+- Less reliable: it depends on Docker to work.
+- Less suitable for remote system management: if you stop the container, you close the tunnel.
+- The container must be run separately from Brewblox, otherwise you can't run `brewblox-ctl update`.

 ## Server installation

 We need to install the software, create the public and private encryption keys,